-A combination of high WSS and a high WSS gradient may represent a dangerous hemodynamic condition that predisposes to an eurysm formation.
-In all an eurysms, there was an increase in the amplitude ( $\tau{\rm amplitude}$ ) of WSS conditions; in an eurysm 1, the increase in amplitude was greater on the aneurysm wall than on the surrounding vasculature.
-On average, the local WSS conditions during exercise exceed the bounds observed during the rest simulation for 35% of the heart beat.
-However, for all an eurysms, this value was lower on the an eurysm wall than on the surrounding vasculature.
-It seems probable that in the an eurysms examined in this study, the endothelial cells were still operating within their normal conditions and were unlikely to produce abnormal signaling or be damaged due to excessive loading.
+A combination of high WSS and a high WSS gradient may represent a dangerous hemodynamic condition that predisposes to aneurysm formation.
+In all aneurysms, there was an increase in the amplitude ($\tau{\rm amplitude}$) of WSS conditions; in aneurysm 1, the increase in amplitude was greater on the aneurysm wall than on the surrounding vasculature.
+On average, the local WSS conditions during exercise exceed the bounds observed during the rest simulation for 35% of the heartbeat.
+However, for all aneurysms, this value was lower on the aneurysm wall than on the surrounding vasculature.
+It seems probable that in the aneurysms examined in this study, the endothelial cells were still operating within their normal conditions and were unlikely to produce abnormal signaling or be damaged due to excessive loading.

 In all 3 aneurysms, there were small areas of elevated OSI within the parent and daughter vessels.
 This is in agreement with the Womersley number prescribed at the inlet, which indicates that flow reversal would not occur in a straight pipe.
 In this study, we observed heterogeneous patterns across subjects, with aneurysms 1 and 3 exhibiting large areas of elevated OSI.
-Elevated OSI is a marker of disturbed flow lacking a definitive direction; Chien noted that in areas of disturbed flow, the ECs lack a clear orientation and the cytoskeleton and intercellular junction proteins are not organized.
-Ku et al were interested in the development of atherosclerotic plaques and correlated OSI with increased intimal thickness.
-More recently, Himburg et al noted that endothelial permeability increases slightly with OSI.
-It is unclear how such findings relate to the diseased aneurysmal wall where, in principle, increased intimal thickness would provide a beneficial effect through a reduction in the distending hoop stress within the wall.
+Elevated OSI is a marker of disturbed flow lacking a definitive direction; Chien34 noted that in areas of disturbed flow, the ECs lack a clear orientation and the cytoskeleton and intercellular junction proteins are not organized.
+Ku et al14 were interested in the development of atherosclerotic plaques and correlated OSI with increased intimal thickness.
+More recently, Himburg et al15 noted that endothelial permeability increases slightly with OSI.
+It is unclear how such findings relate to the diseased aneurysmal wall where, in principle, increased intimal thickness would provide a beneficial effect through a reduction in the distending hoop stress within the migrate across the wall.

-OSI is also related to the RRT of a cell or protein near the wall.
-The 3-fold order-of-magnitude difference in RRT between the aneurysm sac and the surrounding vasculature is in overall agreement with previous steady-state residence time simulations based on direct-particle tracking.
-A high residence time may mean that a protein or cell has more time to migrate across the wall.
 However, in a transport-limited environment, areas of elevated residence time could become depleted of macromolecules and proteins and consequentially may receive insufficient nutrients.
 Given that the developed aneurysm consists of a network of collagen fibers maintained by fibroblasts, the functionality of the fibroblasts must play a critical role in determining whether the aneurysm stabilizes in size or continues to enlarge.
 If the fibroblasts are starved of sufficient nutrients, this may give rise to deleterious remodelling of the tissue.
 In aneurysm 3, RRT was at a maximum at the tip of a bleb located at the dome of the parent aneurysm.
 This potentially implicates a lack of nutrition or blood-derived biochemical signaling within this focus of presumed new growth.
 However, it is also possible that this observation is an effect rather than a driver of the bleb formation.